HOME / BLOG

-Sports Data Monopolies: Uncovering Their Rise and How We Got Here
+Sports Data Monopolies: Uncovering Their Rise and How We Got Here (Part 2)

 The sports data industry wasn’t always controlled by a handful of powerful players.
 In its early days, data collection was a decentralized process, often managed by leagues, teams, or even individual scouts.
 Information was gathered manually and shared with media outlets or other interested parties.
 However, as the value of sports data became increasingly apparent, the industry began to shift.